-There are two other great guides on Koh Chang, ‘Jungleman Raht‘, a Koh Chang native, leads treks into the hills around Kai Bae valley as well as a hike up to the top of Salak Phet mountain which at 744 metres is the tallest on Koh Chang.
+There are two other great guides on Koh Chang, ‘Jungleman Raht’, a Koh Chang native, leads treks into the hills around Kai Bae valley as well as a hike up to Khao Jom mountain which is the 5th tallest on Koh Chang.

 Also Toon, another local based in Pearl beach, runs a good website for trekking – KohChangTrekking.info on Koh Chang and offers a variety of treks including the toughest you can do here – the cross island trek and also birdwatching treks for any avid twitchers.
 Contact them direct via their websites for bookings or more info.

 Prices for all the treks include transfer, packed lunch, water, fruit, a small backpack and also mosquito repellent.
 I always take extra water, as the humidity can sap your strength if you don’t keep properly hydrated.
 As far as footwear goes, then it should be appropriate for hiking in a jungle.
 So definitely not flip flops or any open toed sandals.

 Likewise, no heavy European hiking boots.
 Comfortable trainers with a good grip or ideally, lightweight walking shoes are the best bet.
 Also wear socks.
 As you might find leeches attaching themselves to your ankles if you don’t.